JeronimoLam/CACIC-FloydWarshallLib/README.md

 #### Compile

 The library can be compiled using the makefile in the root directory.
 Attribute OS is mandatory and it can only be "linux" or "windows".
+BS is optional and the defauult value is 128.

 For linux:

-    make OS=linux
+    make OS=linux (BS=<block_size>)

 For windows using mingw32:

-    mingw32-make OS=windows
+    mingw32-make OS=windows (BS=<block_size>)

 #### Library Files